npm/arborist/README.md

 * `node.name` The name of this node's folder in `node_modules`.
 * `node.parent` Physical parent node in the tree.
 The package in whose `node_modules` folder this package lives.
 Null if node is top of tree.

+    Setting `node.parent` will automatically update `node.location` for this node and all of its children.

 * `node.children` The packages located in the node's `node_modules` folder.
 * `node.package` The contents of this node's `package.json` file.
-* `node.path` Full real file path to this package.
+* `node.path` File path to this package.
+If a node is a link target, and lives outside of the tree, then `node.path` will be null.
+* `node.realpath` The full real filepath on disk where this node lives.
 * `node.location` A logical unix-style `/package/package/...` style path
   indicating where this package lives in its tree.
 Note that link targets typically always have a location of `/`, as they are the root of their